FinnaCloud/finna-pk/docs/providers/azure.md

 Message: AADSTS900561: The endpoint only accepts POST requests.
 Received a GET request.
 ```

-On the client check to see if you have already created a config at `~/.opk/config.yml`.
-If no config is found, create a config by running `opkssh login --create-config`.
+On the client check to see if you have already created a config at `~/.finna-pk/config.yml`.
+If no config is found, create a config by running `finna-pk login --create-config`.

-Edit `~/.opk/config.yml` and for the azure provider change `prompt: consent` to `prompt: none` as shown below.
+Edit `~/.finna-pk/config.yml` and for the azure provider change `prompt: consent` to `prompt: none` as shown below.

 ```yaml
   - alias: azure microsoft